HealthCatalyst/healthcareai-py/docs/index.rst

 Do I want this package over the `R package`_?
 =============================================

-Choose this Python package if most of the following apply:
+Choose this Python package if one of the following apply:

 - You're familiar with python
 - You're familiar with machine learning